- Dollar near three-year high vs yen

 Gold prices took a breather on Friday after having their best day in seven months the previous day.
 Spot gold dropped 1.6% to $1,766.82 an ounce, and U.S. gold futures fell 1.67% to $1,766.70 an ounce.

 The return of optimism will be tested by next week’s anticipated weaker growth data from China, and the impact of strengthening oil prices on consumers going into the winter months, said Mike Hewson, chief markets analyst at CMC Markets.

 Indeed, China’s energy crisis deepened on Friday with coal prices hitting a record high. read more

 European car registrations slumped by more than a quarter in September, and Toyota Motor Corp (7203.T) said it would cut global output in November as chip shortages and supply chain problems continued to dog the sector.

-MSCI’s broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) gained 1.1%, and was set for a 1.7% weekly gain, which would be its best weekly performance since early September, while Japan’s Nikkei surged 1.81%, led by tech stocks.
+MSCI’s broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) gained 1.35%, rising 2.1% for the week in its best weekly performance since late June, while Japan’s Nikkei surged 1.81%, led by tech stocks.

 Analysts largely attributed the gains in Asia to the U.S. rally.

-Reporting by Huw Jones, additional reporting by Alun John; Editing by Muralikumar Anantharaman, Sam Holmes and Susan Fenton
+Reporting by Huw Jones, additional reporting by Alun John; Editing by Kirsten Donovan, Will Dunham, Steve Orlofsky and Susan Fenton

 Our Standards: The Thomson Reuters Trust Principles.